Shirlazybrat/7-16-google-maps/readme.md

 #Google Map App

-###An app that uses the Google Maps API, AngularJS and SASS to creat an app that locates specified locations on the map.
+###An application that uses the Google Maps API, AngularJS and SASS to create an experince that locates specified locations on the map.

 ![alt text](img/mapimage1.png "Map Image 1")